vvorobjov/nrp-documentation/src/nrp/tutorials/transfer_function/custom_devices.rst

 Custom devices are devices with a custom algorithm to bind to a neuronal network.
 Unlike other devices that are connected to a neuronal network directly by the brain communication adapter, custom devices provide their own logic on how they connect to a given set of neurons.

-.. note:: We have not really used custom devices so far at this stage of the NRP platform.
+.. note:: We have not really used custom devices so far at this stage of the :abbr:`NRP (Neurorobotics Platform)` platform.
 We will add more documentation here as soon as we have done so.